kubedb/docs/docs/guides/redis/backup/kubestash/application-level/index.md

   deletionPolicy: WipeOut
 ```

-Create the above `Redis` CR,
+Create the above `PostgreSQL` CR,

 ```bash
 $ kubectl apply -f https://github.com/kubedb/docs/raw/{{< param "info.version" >}}/docs/guides/redis/backup/kubestash/application-level/examples/sample-redis.yaml
 redis.kubedb.com/sample-redis created
 ```

-KubeDB will deploy a `Redis` database according to the above specification.
+KubeDB will deploy a `PostgreSQL` database according to the above specification.
 It will also create the necessary `Secrets` and `Services` to access the database.

 Let's check if the database is ready to use,